The best meat delivery deals for the 4th of July

 The deal:

 Omaha Steaks' Summer Greatest Grilling Pack ($159) should have you more than covered for a Fourth of July celebration.
-The massive meat box includes four 6-ounce sirloins, four boneless pork chops, four boneless chicken breasts, four burgers, two pounds of ground beef, one pound of tenderloin tips, four kielbasa sausages, four jumbo franks and a jar of seasoning.
+The massive meat box includes four 6-ounce sirloins, four boneless pork chops, four boneless chicken breasts, four burgers, 2 pounds of ground beef, 1 pound of tenderloin tips, four kielbasa sausages, four jumbo franks and a jar of seasoning.

 About Omaha Steaks: